 Similarly, the effect of income tax, wealth tax, inheritance tax and expenditure tax differ in nature.
 A highly progressive income tax discourages most tax-payers from working hard and saving more and same is the case with wealth tax.
 But wealth tax has less adverse effects on the desire to work and save of the tax-payer than income tax, since the former does not directly affect the reward for work.
 Similarly, compared to income tax, inheritance tax is preferable, because the former is paid by the tax-payer out of his present income and the latter will be paid from the wealth and income which he inherits and which is unearned in nature to him.
-Though, income tax and inheritance tax both affect the desire to work and save (and hence on production) as compared to the effect of inheritance tax.
+Though, income tax and inheritance tax both affect the desire to work and invest, yet the effects of income tax are more unfavourable on the desire to work and save (and hence on production) as compared to the effect of inheritance tax.
 An expenditure tax, on the other hand, may have more favourable effect on the desire to work and save than income tax.
 A progressive expenditure tax will discourage wasteful expenditure on consumption and thus encourage saving and investment.